 - Check the box named Labels if your data have column names (in this example, we have column names).

-- Under Output options, you can customize where you want to see the output of regression analysis in Excel.
+- Under Output options, you can customize where you want to see the regression analysis output in Excel.
 In this case, we want to see the output on the same sheet.
 Therefore, given range accordingly.

 - Under the Residuals option, you have optional inputs like Residuals, Residual Plots, Standardized Residuals, Line Fit Plots which you can select as per your need.
 In this case, check the Residuals checkbox so that we can see the dispersion between predicted and actual values.

 - Under the Normal Probability option, you can select Normal Probability Plots, which can help you check the normality of predictors.
 Click on OK.

 - Excel will compute Regression analysis for you in a fraction of second.

 Till here, it was easy and not that logical.
 However, interpreting this output and make valuable insights from it is a tricky task.

-One important part of this entire output is R Square/ Adjusted R Square under SUMMARY OUTPUT table.
-Which provides information, how good our model is fit.
+One important part of this entire output is R Square/ Adjusted R Square under the SUMMARY OUTPUT table, which provides information, how good our model is fit.
 In this case, the R Square value is 0.9547, which interprets that the model has a 95.47% accuracy (good fit).
 Or in another language, information about the Y variable is explained 95.47% by the X variable.

 The other important part of the entire output is a table of coefficients.
-It gives values of coefficients which can be used to build the model for future predictions.
+It gives values of coefficients that can be used to build the model for future predictions.